Skyrmion-vortex pairing and vortex-drag induced Skyrmion Hall effect: Revisiting the representation of spin system

-Two component complex spinors form a 2d complex ($\mathbb{C}$) Hilbert space.
-However, for any given state $\ket{\psi}$ there will be states $\ket{\psi^\prime}=\lambda \ket{\psi}$ which will differ by a complex phase factor.
-These states form a equivalent class of states.
-Thus the Hilbert space is a collection of such equivalent classes or \textbf{rays}.
-The space formed by these physical states or rays is called a projective Hilbert space or $\mathbb{C}P^1$ (Quotient space $(\mathbb{C}^2 \setminus\{0\})/ \mathbb{C}^*$).
-For Normalized spinors $|z|^2=1$, the $\mathbb{C}P^1$ space become the Bloch sphere.
+Two-component complex spinors form a two dimensional complex Hilbert space $\mathbb{C}^2$.
+However, for any given state $\ket{\psi}$ there will be states $\ket{\psi^\prime}=\beta \ket{\psi}$ which will differ by a complex phase factor $\beta\in \mathbb{C}^*$.
+These states form an equivalent class of states.
+Thus, the Hilbert space is a collection of such equivalent classes or rays.
+The space formed by these physical states or rays is called a projective Hilbert space or $\mathbb{C}\text{P}^1$ (Quotient space $(\mathbb{C}^2 \setminus\{0\})/ \mathbb{C}^*$).
+For Normalized spinors $|z|^2=1$, the $\mathbb{C}\text{P}^1$ space becomes the Bloch sphere.
 This is because $|z|^2=1$ defines a 3-sphere, while the space of equivalent states connected by $U(1)$ transformations forms a circle leading to a quotient space $S^3/ U(1)$ which is topologically equivalent to $S^2$.
-Thus space of normalized 2d rays forms a 2-sphere known as Bloch sphere.\\
+Thus, the space of normalized 2d rays forms a 2-sphere known as Bloch sphere.\\

 The fluctuation in a spin system is expressed in terms of the normalized spin vector $\hat{n}$.
-The spin states expressed by these vectors lie on a 2-sphere which is again the Bloch sphere.
-This induces a map between normalized spin vector $\hat{n}$ and $\mathbb{C}P^1$ spinor expressed by the following relation
+The spin states expressed by these vectors lie on a 2-sphere, which is again the Bloch sphere.
+This induces a map between normalized spin vector $\hat{n}$ and $\mathbb{C}\text{P}^1$ spinor expressed by the following relation

 The 2d spinor $z$ can be chosen as